$G_2'$-Slodowy Slices I: Geometric Structures: Preliminaries

 \begin{definition}[Base of Pencils] Let $\mathcal{P} \subset \T_{x} \mathbb{X}$ be a pencil.
 Then the $\boldsymbol{\tau}$\textbf{-base of} $\boldsymbol{\mathcal{P}}$, denoted $\mathcal{B}_{\tau}(\mathcal{P})$, is given by

 \end{definition} In other words $\mathcal{B}_{\tau}(\mathcal{P})$ contains the $\tau$-flags that can be reached in $\vis\mathbb{X}$ by traveling from $x$ via directions orthogonal to $\mathcal{P}$ in $\mathrm{T}_x\X$. \begin{remark} There are unique $\Gtwosplit$-equivariant embeddings $\Ein^{2,3},\, \Pho^\times \hookrightarrow \vis\X_{\Gtwosplit}$.
-We will consider only $\mathcal{B}_{\tau_\alpha}(\mathcal{P})\subset \Pho^\times$ and $\mathcal{B}_{\tau_\beta}(\mathcal{P})\subset \Ein^{2,3}$ where $\tau_\alpha$, $\tau_\beta$ are the respective coroots.
+We will consider only $\mathcal{B}_{\mu(\tau_\alpha)}(\mathcal{P})\subset \Pho^\times$ and $\mathcal{B}_{\mu(\tau_\beta)}(\mathcal{P})\subset \Ein^{2,3}$ where $\tau_\alpha$, $\tau_\beta$ are the respective coroots.
 Consequently, we may simply refer to these bases respectively as the $\alpha$-base $\mathcal{B}_\alpha(\mathcal{P})$ and the $\beta$-base $\mathcal{B}_\beta(\mathcal{P})$. \end{remark}

 The following Proposition serves as both an example and a clarification.
-Recall that $\Ein^{2,3}$ is both an $\SO(3,4)$ and a $\Gtwosplit$-flag manifold.
-The corresponding bases of pencils for this flag manifold are the same for both possible ambient groups $G$.
+Recall that $\Ein^{2,3}$ is both an $\SO(3,4)$ and a $\Gtwosplit$-flag manifold, associated to a maximal parabolic in each group.
+The corresponding bases of pencils are identified, regardless of which ambient geometry is used.